Red for Ed Continues: Where Teachers’ Strikes Are Set to Spread Next

 If Denver teachers do strike, they won’t be the only educators on a picket line this month.
 Chicago is now in the midst of its second charter school strike.
 About two months after educators employed by Acero charter schools struck over large class sizes and inadequate support services for students, educators at four campuses of the Chicago International Charter Schools are also on strike.

 In a press release, the Chicago Teachers’ Union, which represents Acero and CICS educators, said that teachers are fighting for “pay parity” with their peers employed in the city’s traditional public schools, in addition to more resources for students.
 “We’ll be on strike until our class sizes are smaller,” Stacy Davis Gates, the vice president of the CTU, told the Chicago Sun-Times.
 “We’ll be on strike until we have special education resources.
 We’ll be on strike till they understand that social workers and counselors are necessary parts of our community inside our schools.”
-The strike is now in its fourth day.
+The strike is now in its third day.

 Teachers at an Ohio charter school may go on strike soon.